Home education in the United Kingdom: History

 The twentieth century saw the opening of schools such as Summerhill and Dartington and the establishment of The Peckham Experiment.
 The government had set up consultative committees chaired by William Henry Hadow.
-The Hadow reports (1923–1933) with their suggestions such that "a good school 'is not a place of compulsory instruction, but a community of old and young, engaged in learning by cooperative experiment'. laid the foundations for the 1944 Education act which required that each child be educated according to their individual aptitude and ability either at school or otherwise.
+The Hadow reports (1923–1933) with their suggestions such that "a good school 'is not a place of compulsory instruction, but a community of old and young, engaged in learning by cooperative experiment'. laid the foundations for the Education Act 1944 which required that each child be educated according to their individual aptitude and ability either at school or otherwise.
 The plans for a liberal communal based education system incorporating schools, village halls and community centres floundered against local bureaucracy and finance and offered little more than a tripartite school system which itself would be abandoned as ineffectual in favour of comprehensive schools later to be dismissed as "bog standard".

 During the early 1950s Joy Baker became one of the first parents to abandon the school based education system in favour of the otherwise path.
 She would spend ten years battling with the authorities who insisted her children should attend school.
 During the early 1970s Dartington school ran a scheme, known as The Terrace, with Yorkshire County Council overseen by Alec Clegg to provide education to pupils who were required to stay on at school due to the raising of the leaving age.
 The scheme was run by Dick Kitto who had been working at Dartington.
 Kitto set up an informal democratic system and was impressed by how well the pupils responded to such opportunities.
 Kitto planned to expand his ideas to cover more schools but he discovered that some parents had already moved beyond his ideas and had decided to abandon schooling for their children altogether.
 A meeting for these families was organised in the late 70's/early eighties (check date) which would lead to the establishment of Education Otherwise.
 The meeting included Iris and Geoff Harrison whose fight with the authorities to home educate their five dyslexic children was widely publicised in the media at that time.
 Education Otherwise is now a charity and organisation that helps families and children with queries relating to home education and resource-related issues.
 Other organisations such as AHED also exist.